Triptwhich1/esp-gps-program/README.md

 OOP has been used when creating this, as it was something I wanted to learn a bit more about especially on embedded systems, this goes hand-in-hand with ESP-IDF's modular file structure where features can be split into components.

+Implemented a Wi-Fi access point, which acts as a captive portal for the user to see their route (in progress)

 ## Features
 - GPS route recording using a NEO-6M receiver
 - Configurable logging intervals
 - OLED status display
+- LVGL screens
 - Custom NMEA sentence parsing
 - FreeRTOS task-based architecture
 - Modular ESP-IDF component structure